IDStewardship

 Many pharmacy students are introduced to antimicrobial spectrum of activity basics through microbiology coursework.
 During this time it is common for the student to receive a somewhat overwhelming amount of information and little guidance on the relative clinical importance of the material.
 In my experience this is partly driven by non-clinician instructors being responsible for many university-level microbiology courses.

 As students move into higher-level classes, if they cannot adequately identify and define previously covered content, they are likely to find it difficult applying pharmacotherapy concepts to clinical cases.
 Not all students will struggle with this, but many do and simple study lists can be a great way to refresh or highlight some of the important points.
+Repetition and using study strategies that work for you are key.

 In an effort to provide an additional resource for learning antimicrobial spectrum basics, I have composed this article, which focuses on two of the most important pathogens in healthcare today: methicillin-resistant Staphylococcus aureus (MRSA) and Pseudomonas aeruginosa.